- What is the Basque Culinary World Prize?

 - How is the information provided about nominees verified?

-- Can members of the BCC, its Board of Trustees, the International Committee, the Prize Committee or the Jury nominate candidates?
+- Can members of the BCC, its Board of Trustees, the International Committee, the Technical Committee or the Jury nominate candidates?

 - How will the winner be evaluated and selected?
 Will the scoring be weighted in favour of some evaluation criteria over others, for example, culinary excellence or social responsibility?
 Do some criteria have more weight than others, for example, culinary excellence or social responsibility?